 OPTION 1 – DRIVING TO THÓRSMÖRK

-We strongly advise you NOT to drive to Thórsmörk unless you have a large 4×4 AND plenty of experience crossing deep rivers.
+We strongly advise you NOT to drive to Thórsmörk unless you have a large 4×4 and plenty of experience crossing deep rivers.
+Even then, only attempt to get to the moveable walkway near Basar Huts, and not to Langidalur Camp or Volcano Huts.

-To get to Básar Huts campsite (south of the Krossá River) there are two tricky river crossings over the Steinsholtsá and Hvanná rivers.
+To drive to Básar Huts campsite (south of the Krossá River) there are two tricky river crossings – over the Steinsholtsá and Hvanná rivers.
 In normal conditions, you will need a large 4×4 and good experience crossing rivers.

-Both Langidalur and Volcano Huts are north of the Krossá River, so you’ll not only need to cross the Steinsholtsá (and Hvanná, for Langidalur) you’ll also need to cross one of the fastest and most unpredictable rivers in Iceland, Krossá.
-Driving across the Krossá should only be undertaken by specially modified 4×4 vehicles and drivers with plenty of experience.
+One of the fastest-flowing and most unpredictable rivers in Iceland, driving across the Krossá should only be undertaken by specially modified 4×4 vehicles and drivers with plenty of experience.

-We have hired a medium 4×4 on all our trips to Iceland and had a great time driving the F-roads to many great places in Iceland’s Highlands, but Thórsmörk is just too difficult for most self-drive excursions so we took to bus.
+We have hired a medium 4×4 on all our trips to Iceland and have had a great time taking the F-roads to many great places in the country’s Highlands.
+However, driving to Thórsmörk is not safe in this size car or with our level of experience.

 The image below is a medium-sized 4×4 that got stuck in one of the smaller crossings getting to Thórsmörk.